connor-arnold-cyber/cybersecurity-portfolio/projects/tryhackme/presecurity/3what-is-networking.md

 ## Proof of Completion

 - Platform: TryHackMe
-- Room: Defensive Security Intro
+- Room: What Is Networking
 - Completed: 04/23/2026

 ![Completion Proof](images/what-is-networking-complete.png)